jmservera/blog/content/posts/004-reconectar-la-wifi-automaticamente-en-raspbian.en.md

 */5 *   * * *   root    /usr/local/bin/wifi_rebooter.sh
 ```

-Now I no longer need to manually restart all my Raspberry Pi devices every time my connection has been broken for some time.
+Now I no longer need to manually restart all our Raspberry Pi devices every time the connection has been broken for some time.

 Makers gonna make.